whelew/P-Five-Mildew/README.md

 ### ML Performance Metrics

 This section highlights and details the detailed length of model training.
+- Originally used columns for navigation and layouy, however this caused the information to be difficult to read so a radio option was added instead, this allowed for easier and clearer navigation.
 - It includes the best results from keras tuner during hyperparameter optimisation, the best hyperparameters were used as the main values for the final model.
 - Plots of training and validation accuracy for:
 1. The best_model (tuner.search() model).